BEST WAY TO START IS WITH A COMPLEMENTARY 20 MINUTE DISCOVERY SESSION - discover if we are a good fit, if what I do resonates.

 Both approaches are also about your relationship with your own being, the most important relationship you'll ever have.
 We are exploring embodiment practices to find what resonates with you, so that doing practices on your own becomes effortless.

 You know if you have spinal tension, and there are many approaches that you can choose to get relief.
 The core of the technology I use is one is based upon what I learned from Master Yoga Academy in La Jolla (no longer exists) that was developed by a massage therapist/Yoga teacher/mom and now a Swami formerly known as Rama Berch.
 She was the first president of the Yoga Alliance.
-She is not, what my teacher Kaya Mindlin calls a “Yogalebrity” …most of the teachers I’ve studied with aren’t “celebrities” - however, I can say without a doubt that many of them are genius level teachers that have developed their own way of working with our body in ways that are VERY effective for not only chronic pain but for Self Realization via the knowing of YOU through sacred imminence = embodiment - The Feminine Divine, or what I personally call HERcurrent.
+She is not, what my teacher Kaya Mindlin calls a “Yogalebrity” …most of the teachers I’ve studied with aren’t “celebrities” - however, I can say without a doubt that many of them are genius level teachers that have developed their own way of working with our body in ways that are VERY effective for not only chronic pain but for Self Realization via the knowing of YOU through sacred imminence = embodiment - The Feminine Divine, or what I personally call HER

 What I recommend for new folks to get the most out of this program: